 The Great Market Hall (Nagy Vásárcsarnok) is visited by locals and tourist alike thanks to its fresh products and remarkable architecture.
 The roof of the building is decorated with ornamental tiles produced by the famous Hungarian Zsolnay manufacture.
 The ground floor offers fresh fruits, vegetables, cheeses as well as pastries.
 You can buy a nice package of dried or powdered paprika and sausage as a souvenir.
 The upper floor awaits with even more souvenirs (handicrafts, embroideries and Budapest themed products) and the food stalls serve Hungarian dishes, be aware that it can be quite busy during lunch time.
 The basement displays the unique Hungarian products also known as Hungaricums.

 While discovering the food stalls of Great Market Hall, don’t forget to stop at the lángos place!
-Lángos is fried bread dough and it’s served with different kind of toppings.
-The most popular (and my favourite) version is with sour cream and cheese.
+Lángos is fried bread dough and it’s served with different kinds of toppings.
+The most popular (and my favourite) version is sour cream and cheese.
 Would like to experiment with the flavours?
 Both Great Market Hall and Retro Lángos at Arany János street metro station offer Hungarian flavours like sausage, ham, tomato, onion and even more.
 You don’t have to choose everything.
 Instead, try to stick to the basics.

 Try out traditional Hungarian dishes with paprika